TOMMY WISEAU 💖

 Tommy.
 If you’re reading this.
 I miss the sound of your voice.

-I lay awake every night, thinking of you until I cry myself to sleep.
+I have laid awake every night, thinking of you until I cry myself to sleep.

-You didn’t send a card.
-You didn’t leave a voicemail.
+”He didn’t send a card.
+He didn’t leave a voicemail.”

-But the voice coming out of the speaker doesn’t have the warmth of the man I know.
+A voice came out of the speaker at your feet.
+But it doesn’t have the warmth of the man I know.

 Knew.

-It’s mechanical.
+The voice is mechanical.
 Tectonic.
-It’s as if you’re voice was captured, but your soul was left behind.
+It’s as if your voice was speaking to me, but your soul was severed.

 March 25th, 2021